ifLink-AntiCluster/AntiClusterSignage/README.md

 ## For debugging
 There are 2 functions for debugging; output log of scanned devices and draw the number of scanned devices held internally.<br>
 <br>
-"検出" is the number of unduplicated scanned devices. (will be cleared every 10 minutes)<br>
+"SCN" is the number of unduplicated scanned devices. (will be cleared every 10 minutes)<br>
-"対象" is the number from "検出" that excludes devices determined not to be smartphones. (will be cleared every 10 minutes)<br>
+"CNT" is the number from "SCN" that excludes devices determined not to be smartphones. (will be cleared every 10 minutes)<br>
-"累計" is the number of "対象" and the number of determined as "close contact" (criteria: within 3 meters and keep 15 minutes).<br>
+"TTL" is the number of "CNT" and the number of determined as "close contact" (criteria: within 3 meters and keep 15 minutes).<br>
-The actual calculation is made on "累計" basis.<br>
+The actual calculation is made on "TTL" basis.<br>
 <br>
 Since the logic of the count is the same as for AntiCluster, "within 3 meters" meens the count of "close contact" + "close proximity".